wood101/ChessAI-TiraLab/Documentation/Week4.md

 ## Problems?

 Even less time than last week.
 Had a lot of bugs to crush, which took a lot of time.
+Still have not started coding the bot.

 ## What is next?